Houston and Texas Central Railway: History

 H&TC rails reached Corsicana in 1871, Dallas in 1872, and Red River City, Texas (now Denison) in 1873, where it connected with the Missouri, Kansas and Texas Railroad.
 This formed the first all-railroad route from Houston to St. Louis, Missouri, and the Eastern United States for freight and passengers.
+The railway line was sold to Charles Morgan in March 1877.

+The Houston and Texas Central Railway Company entered receivership on February 23, 1885; the Main Line and the Western Division were sold to the Houston and Texas Central Railroad Company on April 1, 1890.
+The Waco and Northwestern Division remained in receivership until it was sold on September 5, 1895.
+It was acquired by the Houston and Texas Central Railroad on June 30, 1898.

-The H&TC was sold to Charles Morgan in March 1877 but continued to operate independently until 1927, when it was leased to the Texas and New Orleans Railroad, a subsidiary of the Southern Pacific Railroad.
+The H&TC Railroad continued to operate independently until 1927, when it was leased to the Texas and New Orleans Railroad, a subsidiary of the Southern Pacific Railroad.
 The HT&C was merged into the T&NO in 1934.
 The T&NO was merged into the SP in 1961, and the SP into the Union Pacific in 1996.

-U.S. Route 75 was built on top of the abandoned H&TC from Downtown Dallas to Elsworth Avenue still in Dallas.
-This highway was locally named as North Central Expressway in homage of the H&TCENTRAL Railroad.
-The Dallas Area Rapid Transit railroad purchased the track in 2012 and runs the commuter train on the former H&TC from Elsworth Avenue to Plano.
-From that point, the abandonment continues to McKinney, Texas.
+U.S. Route 75 was built on the H&TC right of way northeasterly from Downtown Dallas to Elsworth Avenue.
+This highway locally is called North Central Expressway in homage of the Houston & Texas CENTRAL line.
+Dallas Area Rapid Transit purchased the track from Elsworth Avenue to Plano in 2012 for commuter-train service.
+North of Plano's Parker Road Station, the abandoned right-of-way continues to McKinney, Texas.